 Zip code - If you live in a country that has no postal code you will not be able to order transcripts online.
 Contact the IRS at 1-800-829-1040 or outside the US at 267-941-1000 to order a transcript.

-An Account Transcript should only be requested if it is specifically asked for by the Financial Aid Office.
+An Account Transcript, which you should only request if it is specifically asked for by the Financial Aid Office.

 There is a processing delay between when taxes are filed and when the tax transcripts can be ordered.
 Review the statements below to ensure you have waited the appropriate length of time and that you do not owe taxes.
 If none of the below conditions apply to you, you will need to call the IRS to request the transcript and/or troubleshoot.